-In 1869, the Institute of Rural Management and Forestry was established in Pulawy, which operated until 1914, educating staff in Russian and conducting scientific research in the field of soil science, agro-meteorology, tillage and plant cultivation technology, phytochemistry, etc. In Pulawy (New Alexandria) the first independent department of soil science in the world was established in 1893, and since 1871 agro-meteorological research was conducted.
+In 1869, the Institute of Rural Management and Forestry was established in Pulawy, which operated until 1914, educating staff in Russian and conducting scientific research in the field of soil science, agro-meteorology, tillage and plant cultivation technology, phytochemistry etc. In Pulawy (New Alexandria), the first independent department of soil science in the world was established in 1893, and since 1871 agro-meteorological research has been conducted.
 In 1914, after the outbreak of World War I, the school was evacuated to Kharkiv (Ukraine).

 In 1917, i.e. during World War I, on the initiative of Professor Kazimierz Rogoyski, the Scientific Institute of Rural Agriculture was established in Puławy in the area then under Austrian occupation.
 In 1918 the institute began its activity.
 After the Polish-Bolshevik war, in 1921, the name of the institute was changed to the State Scientific Institute of Rural Economy (PINGW).

-The PINGW was the only agricultural institute in Poland, having its own organizational units in the whole territory of the then Republic of Poland.
+PINGW was the only agricultural institute in Poland, having its own organizational units in the whole territory of the then Republic of Poland.
 It conducted agricultural and environmental research, as well as organizational and economic research all over Poland.
-Important determinants of the tasks for the PINGW were: the current state of Polish agriculture, diversification of agriculture as a legacy of the partitions, the necessity of levelling the disproportions in the level of agricultural culture and living conditions of the rural population.
+Important determinants of the tasks for PINGW were: the current state of Polish agriculture, diversification of agriculture as a legacy of the partitions, the necessity of reducing disproportions in the level of agricultural culture and living conditions of the rural population.

-The role of the PINGW is defined in more important provisions of the Statute showing its mission.
-The proof of this is §2. „The task of the Institute is: to scientifically solve issues which are of particular importance to the state action in the field of agriculture; to carry out works which are important for the needs of Polish agriculture; to provide assistance in the field of science and research to local authorities, social agricultural organizations, scientific and experimental institutions and people who work scientifically in the field of a rural farm; to carry out works and scientific research in the field of a rural farm in order to comprehensively develop knowledge and agricultural science”.
+The role of PINGW is defined in more important provisions of the Statute showing its mission.
+The proof of this is in the wording of §2. „The task of the Institute is: to scientifically solve issues which are of particular importance to the state action in the field of agriculture; to carry out works which are important for the needs of Polish agriculture; to provide assistance in the field of science and research to local authorities, social agricultural organizations, scientific and experimental institutions and people who work scientifically in the field of a rural farming; to carry out works and scientific research in the field of a rural farming in order to comprehensively develop knowledge and agricultural science”.